aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/300-lab-03-functions.md

 #### Exercise

-Now it is a time to update your stack.
+Now it is time to update your stack.

 Go to the AWS console and update your CloudFormation Stack.